poly-bucket/polybucket/docs/plugin-development-guide.md

 - **Permission Integration**: Plugins work with the existing ACL system
 - **Dynamic Loading**: Plugins can be loaded and unloaded without restarting the application
 - **Configuration Management**: Plugins can expose settings to administrators
+- **Plugin Installation**: Install plugins from GitHub repos, URLs, or marketplace
+- **Plugin Discovery**: Browse and install plugins from the PolyBucket marketplace
+- **Specialized Types**: Support for themes, OAuth, metadata extensions, and more
+- **Plugin Sandboxing**: Secure execution environment for plugin code
+- **Development Tools**: CLI tools for plugin development and publishing

 ## Plugin Architecture